Former Drug Dealer, Addict, Testifies of God's Grace

 He returned to Michigan and began to attend church regularly. there, he received his calling to ministry.
 Washington could barely re-adapt the time, but six months later, with the encouragement of his pastor, Washington had earned his high school equivalency and had begun to preach.
 His pastor also encouraged him to further his education at Boyce College.

-The 37-year- old Washington graduated in May with an A.A. degree, but he’s not finished.
-He’s planning on obtaining his B.S. degree in pastoral counseling.
+The 37-year- old Washington graduated in May 2000 with an Associates degree in Biblical Studies, then obtained his B.S. degree in pastoral counseling, then continued his education at Southern Baptist the Theological Seminary, obtaining a Masters in Theology.
 Washington attributes these achievements to God, but he dedicates the degree to his mother who prayed constantly for him.

 “Some pastors I know say, ‘Well, it’s only an A.A.,” Washington said.
 “They don’t understand my history and what this would do for a woman whose sisters and brothers said, ‘your kid’s aren’t nothing.'”
 Washington currently uses his experience to minister to others.
 He leads youth ministries, helps with homeless shelters and boys’ homes, teaches on drug addiction and preaches across the state.